iturdikulov/notes/SQL.md

 INTERSECT set operator which is used to return the records that two SELECT statements have in common.
 Generally used the same way as **UNION** (both queries has same columns).
+Returns a list of cities that have both customers and suppliers.
+&#10;
 ```sql
 SELECT City FROM Customers
 INTERSECT